By DeVry University

 What Is Information Security?

-- Consistently monitoring for security threats and assessing them when they occur.
+- Monitoring for security threats and assessing them when they occur

-- Simulating security attacks to search for weaknesses in the system.
+- Simulating security attacks (through ethical hacking and penetration testing) to search for weaknesses in the system

 What Is Cyber Security?

-Note, not all information is data.
+Not all information is data.
 Technically, information is processed data.
-Cyber security focuses specifically on guarding data, including personal identification, from unauthorized access and cyber-attacks.
+Cyber security focuses specifically on guarding data, including personal identification, from unauthorized access and cyberattacks.
 It also secures technologies and resources involved in storing that data.

-Cyber security experts may perform some of the same tasks as information security experts, such as:
+Cyber security experts may also perform some of the same tasks as information security experts, such as:

-Because virtually every type and size of business has an online presence and cyber-attacks can occur anywhere, anytime, cyber security professionals are essential in a variety of fields.
-From healthcare to finance to government, cyber security professionals are needed in virtually every industry.
+Virtually every type and size of business has an online presence and cyberattacks can occur anywhere, anytime.
+That makes cyber security professionals essential in a variety of fields, from healthcare to finance to government, cyber security professionals are needed in practically every industry.

 Although this is not necessarily true at every company, information security tends to be more broad-based, while cyber security experts tend to focus primarily on more advanced and sophisticated threats.